Lifestyle | Food Features

 Infused?
 Confused?

-To complicate matters further, some commercial labels of oil products state “garlic-infused” when the actual manufacturing process is not a true garlic infusion technique and the resulting product is not (or potentially not) low FODMAP.
+To complicate matters further, some commercial labels state “garlic-infused” when the actual manufacturing process is not a true garlic infusion technique and the resulting product is potentially not low FODMAP.

-Possibly the most frustrating thing we learned during our investigation is that many of the products that we initially researched online do not provide any ingredient information whatsoever.
+Possibly the most frustrating thing we learned during our investigation is that several products researched online do not provide any ingredient information whatsoever on the producer’s websites.

-So, how do you know if you cannot discern from the front of the label, or the ingredient list on the back, which oil is safe?
-That’s what this article is about.
+So, how do you know if you cannot discern from the front of the label, or the ingredient list on the back, which oil is appropriate for consumption during the Eliminatiopn Phase of the low FODMAP diet?

 Let’s define what we are looking for and what we are looking to steer clear of.